-Ch 61 S.6.(2)(a) 8/3/05 09/11/19 a.
+- a.
 Day Nursery Workers.
-Day nursery workers (DNW) caring directly for children in any day nursery shall be high school graduates or enrolled in high school, enrolled in and attending GED classes for no more than two years, or in possession of a Certificate of Completion.
+Day nursery workers (DNW) caring directly for children in any day nursery shall be high school graduates or enrolled in high school, enrolled in and attending GED classes for no more than two years, or in possession of a Certificate of Completion. - SA b.

-12/4/02 8/3/05 09/11/19 SA b.
 School Age Center Workers.
-School age center workers (SACW) caring directly for children in any school age center shall be high school graduates or enrolled in high school, enrolled in and attending GED classes for no more than two years, or in possession of a Certificate of Completion.
+School age center workers (SACW) caring directly for children in any school age center shall be high school graduates or enrolled in high school, enrolled in and attending GED classes for no more than two years, or in possession of a Certificate of Completion. - c.

-Ch 61 S.6.(2)(a) 11/7/07 c.
 Staff Member In Charge of Day Nursery.
-The staff member in charge (SMIC) of the staff and program of a day nursery shall be a high school graduate or have the equivalent of a high school diploma and have completed a minimum of six (6) semester hours of college credits in early childhood education with passing grades.
+The staff member in charge (SMIC) of the staff and program of a day nursery shall be a high school graduate or have the equivalent of a high school diploma and have completed a minimum of six (6) semester hours of college credits in early childhood education with passing grades. - SA d.

-12/4/02 11/7/07 SA d.
 Staff Member In Charge of School Age Center.
-The staff member in charge (SMIC) of the staff and program of a school age center shall be a high school graduate or have the equivalent of a high school diploma and have completed a minimum of six (6) semester hours of college credits with passing grades in early childhood education, elementary education, physical education activities for children, guidance, recreation, or the eight content areas listed in the Licensing Regulations I.B.1.f.3.
+The staff member in charge (SMIC) of the staff and program of a school age center shall be a high school graduate or have the equivalent of a high school diploma and have completed a minimum of six (6) semester hours of college credits with passing grades in early childhood education, elementary education, physical education activities for children, guidance, recreation, or the eight content areas listed in the Licensing Regulations I.B.1.f.3. - e.

-Ch 61 S.6.(2)(b)

-e.
 Teacher In Charge of Nursery School/Kindergarten.
 The nursery school or kindergarten teacher in charge (TIC) of curriculum, staff, and program shall have completed two (2) years of college training including twelve (12) semester credit hours in early childhood education with passing grades and shall have had two (2) years of teaching experience.
-Teachers (T) working directly under the person in charge of curriculum, staff, and program shall be high school graduates, and in addition shall have completed two (2) years of college training including twelve (12) semester hours credit in early childhood education with passing grades and have had two (2) years of teaching experience.
+Teachers (T) working directly under the person in charge of curriculum, staff, and program shall be high school graduates, and in addition shall have completed two (2) years of college training including twelve (12) semester hours credit in early childhood education with passing grades or shall have completed twelve (12) semester hours credit in early childhood education with passing grades or shall have completed twelve (12) semester hours credit in early childhood education with passing grades and have had two (2) years of teaching experience. - Ch 61 S.6.(2)(d)(1) Teacher In Process.

-Ch 61 S.6.(2)(d)

-3/1/95 8/3/05 (1) Teacher In Process.
 Child care staff, not in charge of curriculum, staff, or program who does not meet requirements, may be employed temporarily as a teacher of a licensed, nursery school or kindergarten, if said staff member is in the process of acquiring the necessary educational qualifications.
 A teacher in the process (TIP) of acquiring the necessary educational qualification must meet the experience requirement and one of the following: